PomHaffs/App---PostSocial/README.md

 ##Description
-- PostSocial App - Full stack application with authentication and ability to blog with images, text and rating
+- PostSocial App - Full stack application with authentication and ability to post with images with comments and ratings

 ##API
 - Firebase